Chicago

 Other than getting a deep-dish pizza, your other iconic local food to eat while you are in town includes a true Chicago Dog from Portillo’s.
 The is what is known as “dragging the dog through the garden” as Portillo’s states on its website.

 Ordering is simple, even though they have quite a few selections on their menu.
-If this is your first time there, get the Chicago dog with everything on it.
+If this is your first time there, get the original dog with everything on it.
 That is where the term “garden” means because your dog comes with onions, tomatoes, peppers, and pickles and are seasoned with mustard, relish, and celery salt.
 The celery salt adds the perfect finishing touches to the dog which is served in a steamed poppy seed bun.

 Al’s Italian Beef